aws/aws-xray-sdk-node/packages/koa/README.md

 ## Requirements

   AWS X-Ray SDK Core (aws-xray-sdk-core)
-  Express 4.14.0 or greater
+  Koa

-## AWS X-Ray and Express
+## AWS X-Ray and Koa

-The AWS X-Ray Express package automatically records information for incoming and outgoing requests and responses, via the middleware functions in this package.
+The AWS X-Ray Koa package automatically records information for incoming and outgoing requests and responses, via the middleware functions in this package.

 The AWS X-Ray SDK Core has two modes - `manual` and `automatic`.